Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Discussion

 \section{Discussion}

-In this paper, we construct a novel setup for document-level membership inference for real-world large language models.
+We here construct a novel setup for document-level membership inference for real-world LLMs.

 First, we introduce a general paradigm to construct a labeled dataset for document-level membership that we believe to be realistic in practice.
-Indeed, large language models typically use similar data sources to construct a training dataset, such as Common Crawl~\cite{commoncrawl}, C4~\cite{raffel2020exploring} and Project Gutenberg~\cite{projectgutenberg}.
-This makes the identification of member documents using our methodology fairly feasible in practice.
-Moreover, these sources are typically continuously updated and timestamped, which enables an auditor to retrieve similar sets of documents that were added after the LLM training dataset was created.
-This allows the auditor to easily construct comparable sets of non-member documents, i.e. the documents that were not used during training.
+Indeed, LLMs typically use similar data sources to construct a training dataset, such as Common Crawl~\cite{commoncrawl}, C4~\cite{raffel2020exploring} and Project Gutenberg~\cite{projectgutenberg}.
+This makes the identification of member documents fairly feasible in practice.
+Moreover, these sources are typically continuously updated and timestamped, which enables an auditor to retrieve similar documents that were added after the LLM training dataset was created, i.e. a comparable set of non-members.

+This, however, depends on how recently a model was released and how frequently the data source of interest is updated.
+For ArXiv, more than $10,000$ new papers are added monthly~\footnote{\url{https://arxiv.org/stats/monthly_submissions}}.
+Hence, the retrieval of a sufficient amount of non-members (we here consider $1,000$) should be feasible shortly after the model release, especially as training data is typically collected some time prior to the model release.
+For Project Gutenberg, we find that a handful of new books are added daily~\footnote{\href{https://www.gutenberg.org/ebooks/search/?sort_order=release_date}{Project Gutenberg release date}}.
+While less frequent, a reasonable amount of non-members could still be collected not too long after the model release.

-Using this approach, we created a clean dataset of members and non-members for the OpenLLaMA~\cite{openlm2023openllama} language model.
-We do this for both the books from Project Gutenberg and academic papers from ArXiv.
-We create a clean setup to ensure that the meta-classifier exclusively focuses on the memorization and not on the other potential differences between members and non-members.
-We leave for future work how the meta-classifier performance changes when certain assumptions are relaxed.
-In particular, our setup could be applied to the original LLaMA~\cite{touvron2023llama} model instead of OpenLLaMA~\cite{openlm2023openllama} and potentially even on LLaMA-2~\cite{touvron2023llama}.
-Additionally, we could further study how the meta-classifier scales across specific datasets considered.
-For instance, one meta-classifier could be trained and evaluated on data containing both papers and books, or the meta-classifier could even be applied to books from other sources, e.g. the Books3 dataset.
+Using this paradigm, we created a dataset of members and non-members for OpenLLaMA~\cite{openlm2023openllama} that we could verify using the publicly available RedPajama-Data~\cite{together2023redpajama}.
+We leave for future work how the meta-classifier performance changes when the full knowledge of training data is not available.
+In particular, our setup could be applied to the original LLaMA~\cite{touvron2023llama} model and potentially even on LLaMA-2~\cite{touvron2023llama}.